Raz-Saad/Cloud_Computing_Final_Assignment/README.md

 ### Deploy the Base Stack
-Make sure that you are at folder `SocialNetwork-cdk` Change the Account ID and the VPC ID for your own details, you can find all the places easily when searching `Students TODO Account Details`
+Make sure that you are at folder `SocialNetwork-cdk` Change the Account ID and the VPC ID for your own details, you can find all the places easily when searching `TODO Account Details` (in lib and bin folders)
 ```bash
 cdk deploy
 ```